SirNewtonFig/BNW-Choreography/README.md

 ## 1) Description

-This patch restructures the Dance command, breaking each biome's list of steps up into two categories: transition steps and sustain steps.
-* Transition steps are those that can be chosen from when you dance a new background
+This patch restructures the Dance command in an effort to give the player more control over their actions while Dancing.
+* Dances now have Common and Uncommon steps, with probabilities of 2/3 and 1/3, respectively
-* Sustain steps are those that can be chosen when you choose a dance that matches the current background
+* The Common step that is available to you will depend on whether you're dancing a new background (Shifting) or dancing the current background (Repeating)

-There are 2 steps in each category, with probabilities as follows:
-* Transition steps: 75%/25%
-* Sustain steps: 60%/40%
+* The Uncommon step is the same whether you are Shifting or Repeating
+* The rare Animal abilities may still occur at a 1/16 chance in place of the Common/Uncommon, as a sort of "crit" Dance

 Due to the fluid nature of this system, the following core Dance mechanics have also changed:
 * Dance status is no longer persistent under any circumstances
 * Instead, the Moogle Charm removes stumble rates entirely (otherwise dicated by Stamina)

-The intended purpose of this patch is to replace unpredictability with effort and planning.
-Any time you select a Dance, there will only be 2 possible outcomes, one of which is more likely than the other to occur.
-By mixing up dances from round to round, you can create routines of desired effects instead of simply camping out on a single Dance and hoping for the best – though this can still be useful at times, too.
+The overall goal is to replace unpredictability with effort and planning.
+The Common step being 2/3 likely to occur gives you very good odds you will get an outcome you desire.
+By Shifting dances from round to round, you can create routines of desired effects instead of simply camping out on a single Dance and hoping for the best – though this can still be useful at times, too!

 ## 2) Files
 ```